THEOLOGOS P Tribute and Moments of Trip

 Fourteen summer seasons later, the ferry has established herself as one of the best ships to have ever operated in Rafina.
-She is now the ship with the second largest amount of experience on the line, after the legendary SUPERFERRY II of Golden Star Ferries.
+She is now the ship with the second largest amount of experience on the Rafina-Cyclades service, after the legendary SUPERFERRY II of Golden Star Ferries.
 Moreover, she has won the hearts of multiple passengers and has become the main ferry performing the afternoon service from Rafina while leaving from Mykonos the following morning.
-Her impressive garage has widely been acclaimed, and as a result she is the main ferry operating from Rafina that transports lorries to the Cyclades.
+Her impressive garage has been widely acclaimed, and as a result she is the main ferry operating from Rafina that transports lorries to the Cyclades.
 Her modern indoor areas and her comfortable outdoor areas, including a beautiful balcony right above her bow, have also been appreciated.
-She has also been very reliable and rarely late on her schedule, while also rarely having engine troubles, a sign that shows that her company takes very good care of her.
+She has also been very reliable as she rarely arrives late to the ports that she serves, while also rarely having engine troubles, a sign that shows that her company takes very good care of her when she undergoes her annual maintenance.
 Moreover, she provides service to passengers and transportation companies both during the summer and during the winter.
 In fact, her service has been so successful, that eventually Fast Ferries shifted their entire operations from the Ionian Sea to Rafina, bringing the EKATERINI P in 2012 in order to double their services.
-After the latter also went on to experience a tremendous amount of success, Fast Ferries bought a third ferry in 2015, namely the EPTANISOS of Strintzis Ferries (laid-up since 2012), which was converted and later renamed FAST FERRIES ANDROS.
+After the latter also went on to experience a tremendous amount of success, Fast Ferries bought a third ferry in 2015, namely the EPTANISOS of Strintzis Ferries (which had been laid-up since 2012), which was converted and later renamed FAST FERRIES ANDROS.
 With three ships operating from Rafina, Fast Ferries became one of the three main companies operating from the port during the late 2010s, along with Golden Star Ferries and Sea Jets.
-Largely thanks to the success provided by the THEOLOGOS P, Fast Ferries is therefore among the most respected and appreciated Greek coastal service companies.
+Largely thanks to the success provided by the THEOLOGOS P, Fast Ferries is therefore among the most respected and appreciated Greek coastal service companies that operate today.

 The THEOLOGOS P seen in Rafina at dawn, while facing the rising sun, which is also the symbol of Japan, the country in which she was built and in which she began her career.